expressjs/express/Readme.md

 ## Tests

-  To run the test suite, first install the dependancies, then run `npm test`:
+  To run the test suite, first install the dependencies, then run `npm test`:

 ```bash
 $ npm install